top of page

 Saoirse’s eyes lifted, startled by the frankness.
 “I’m not trying to be visible.”

-Bibiana straightened, smoothing her skirt.
+Bibiana straightened, smoothing her skirt with her palms.
 “You’re a Suarez now.
-What happens inside these walls stays immaculate, always.”
+What happens inside these walls has to stay immaculate.”
 The words felt like both reassurance and threat.

 “Okay,” was all Saoirse could manage.